thesignalteam/website/README.md

 6. Nginx will be running at `http://localhost:4002`.
 This is a static server of files under `mockups`.
 7. When you're done, run `docker-compose down -d` to shut down the local server.

+#### Running on Windows
+1. Disable Hyper-V.
+2. Run with Docker Quickstart Terminal.
+3. Replace `localhost` with result from `docker-machine ip`.

 ### Development
 Feel free to play around with the production environment. **Any change you make will not affect the actual `thesign.al` site**, but note that:
 1. Development happens inside the `src` folder. **If you make changes to files in the `src` folder, they should be automatically reflected on your local Ghost server**.